Hurricane Helene 2024

 • 12 TRACK Trails in Virginia

 The KIP Team is checking in with partners and assessing damages across our network.
-We encourage all Trail TRACKers to check with local ordinances and trail systems to determine whether a TRACK Trail is closed or accessible.
+Some TRACK Trails might be completely gone.
+We encourage all Trail TRACKers visiting this region to check with local ordinances and trail systems to determine whether a TRACK Trail is closed or accessible.
 Unfortunately, the Blue Ridge Parkway took a major hit and will be closed for the foreseeable future (the Virginia portion of the parkway opened back up to the public on October 11th).
 Most TRACK Trails in Western North Carolina were severely impacted and may need new signage and/or trail reconstruction.
-All North Carolina State Parks in the western region are closed through the end of the year.
+All North Carolina State Parks in the western region are closed through the end of October.

 On a personal note, Asheville, North Carolina is home to many of the Blue Ridge Parkway Foundation staff and the headquarters for Kids in Parks.
 We are heartbroken by the devastation to our region, but are encouraged by the support and resilience pouring out of our community.
 Our hearts go out to all those impacted by Helene, and we appreciate your patience as we focus on rebuilding and getting back to normal.
 Fortunately, our office was unscathed, so prize orders and shipments will resume shortly.
 If you feel moved to support, you can donate to Kids in Parks or the organization as a whole on the Blue Ridge Parkway Foundation website.
 In this time of devastation and uncertainty, the ability to retreat into nature, even for an hour or two, is such a valuable resource.
 We know nature is healing and hope our TRACK Trail families impacted by the storm can find their way back to a trail soon. 💞